-John Coletti has received several million dollar verdicts and settlements on behalf
+John has received several million dollar verdicts and settlements on behalf

-of his clients including a verdict of $12.1 Million against the manufacturer
+of his clients including a verdict of $13.9 Million against a garbage

-of a defective lathe which caused the death of a young man, and a verdict
+lathe which caused the death of a young man, and a verdict of $5.475 Million

-of $5.475 Million against the manufacturer of a defective pain medication
+against the manufacturer of a defective pain medication pump which destroyed

-pump which destroyed the cartilage in a man's shoulder.
-John's
+the cartilage in a man’s shoulder.
+John’s verdict against

-verdict against the pain pump manufacturer was the first in the country
+the pain pump manufacturer was the first in the country holding the manufacturers

-holding the manufacturers of defective pain pumps responsible for their
+of defective pain pumps responsible for their dangerous products.

 group of 100 of the best trial lawyers in America who are selected for